 Back to all articles

 The Czech Republic is a Central European EU member state with Prague as its capital.
-With lower living costs than Western Europe, a flat income tax rate, and a growing IT industry, it's gaining popularity among international professionals and freelancers.
+Lower living costs than Western Europe, a simple flat-rate income tax, and a growing IT ecosystem have made it particularly attractive to international tech professionals and freelancers.
+Prague's English-speaking expat community is one of the largest in Central Europe.

 Employee Card (Zaměstnanecká karta)